jlbradley1844/jlbradley1844.github.io/_posts/2022-09-08-sick-societies.md

 and bring offspring into the world.
-Neither is it conducive to family formation among the working classes when the best that a married pair of high school graduate can hope for in many cases is a series of unending low wage jobs with unstable hours that cannot purchase access to stable housing in an environment safe for childrearing.
+Neither is it conducive to family formation among the working classes when the best that a married pair of high school graduate can hope for is a series of unending low wage jobs with unstable hours that cannot purchase access to stable housing in an environment safe for childrearing.
 I don't think religious conservatives are being foolish when they want to encourage marriage among the working classes.
 But they are if they think somehow marriage alone will magically fix these other problems.

+My frustration stems from the fact that we know what actually causes this.
 About a year ago, the _New York Times_ published an article in which they researched low childbirth rates for American women.
 It turns out that in general, women generally have fewer children than they want, sometimes far fewer, and